karl-zylinski/karl-zylinski.github.io/new/content/posts/introduction-to-odin.md

 `my_variable: f32 = MY_CONSTANT`

-The compiler has not attached a specific type to this constant until you try to assign it, so it is possible to assign it to variables of different types.
+The compiler has not attached a specific type to this constant, so it is possible to assign it to variables of different types.
 In this case we say that MY_CONSTANT is an "untyped integer", since it's obviously an integer, but it can in practice fit into several different types.

 However if you type